Ann Bartel

 Ann Pelcovits Bartel (born September 15, 1949) is the Merrill Lynch Professor of Workforce Transformation at the Columbia University Graduate School of Business and a Research Associate of the National Bureau of Economic Research.

+Education

 She graduated from the University of Pennsylvania in 1970, and completed her PhD in economics at Columbia University in 1974.

 Research

 Bartel's dozens of published papers have included such topics as employee training, human capital investments, job transitions, and the impact of technological change on productivity, worker skills, and outsourcing decisions.